llcool/3G-4G-LTE-Weather-Station/README.md

 # GPRS-Weather-Station
-GPRS for Davis Weather Station using a Beaglebone Black and Debian custom firmware
+GPRS for Davis Weather Station using a Beaglebone Black and Debian custom firmware (kernel supports standby).

 The project is for my local paragliding club to setup a Davis Weather in a remote location with internet access.